Skip to content

 At first, I envisioned this as a guide for the specifics of a D/s relationship, in the nuts and bolts of how to have a successful one in the ‘traditional’ way I was raised.
 But as I wrote this, it evolved, becoming more of a manual for “Being a good dom to your sub” as we would perceive it.
 Because if you are a good dom, and I hope you will be, then you’ll raise good subs.
 And you’ll have healthy, happy relationships that satisfy you both.
 And then it’s the perfect win/win scenario that I wish for you and your sub.

 I don’t put my name down, because I don’t believe it matters here.
-You can read about my journey if you like, but it isn’t required to understand this manual.
+You can read about my journey if you like, but it isn’t required to understand this book.

 I’m not hiding who I am, so much as saying that I want you, the reader, to focus on the message, and not the messenger.
-Think about this manual without concern for who I am, and let the ideas within speak to you, or not, based on their own merit.
-This isn’t a manual about me, and who I am should hold no bearing on it.
+Think about this book without concern for who I am, and let the ideas within speak to you, or not, based on their own merit.
+This is a book of ideas, and who I am should hold no bearing on it.

 But for the curious among you, I was born close to San Francisco, CA, USA at a time when the BDSM culture of the area was still very private.
 It was before anyone outside of computer folks had heard of the Internet.
 I was lucky to be born in the right place, and at the right time, to be a part of what was a vibrant and rich culture of kink that welcomed me in, despite my differences.
 Most of us are gone now, to disease or age.
 And so I write down what I know, and what I remember.
 That it might, maybe, be of value to you, as this culture was of value to me.